mikeizbicki/cmc-csci143/topic_01_mapreduce/README.md

         1. Fix POSIX problems, but not backwards compatible, so not popular
         1. The [friendly interactive shell](https://github.com/fish-shell/fish-shell) (`fish`)
         1. The [OIL Shell](https://www.oilshell.org/)

+        1. Non-POSIX shells are not [Lindy](https://en.wikipedia.org/wiki/Lindy_effect)

+            > The Lindy effect proposes the longer a period something has survived to exist or be used in the present, the longer its remaining life expectancy.

 1. Parallel programming